cimplart/restuml2code/README.md

 Dependencies:
 - docutils is used to parse reStructuredText files
-- mako is used to render code templates using the parsed document content.
+- mako is used to render code templates using the parsed document content
+- lark is used to parse puml sections.